-We recognized income of \$--- million and \$4.1 million during the years ended December 31, 2020 and 2019, respectively related to the sale of our state net operating losses and research and development credit carryforwards under the New Jersey Economic Development Authority Technology Business Tax Certificate Transfer Program.
-The Company has been approved for selling more state tax attributes for the year ended December 31, 2019 in 2020 and is still working to find matching purchaser in the market.
+We recognized income of \$2.2 million for the year ended December 31, 2021, related to the sale of our state net operating losses and research and development credit carryforwards under the New Jersey Economic Development Authority Technology Business Tax Certificate Transfer Program.
+The Company has been approved for selling more state tax attributes for the year ended December 31, 2019 in 2020, and is still working to find a matching purchaser in the market.